-Finally, consider if you should adjust your goal for the test.
+At this point, consider if you should adjust your goal for the test coming up in a few weeks.
 You will perform better if you are confident about achieving a reasonable goal than if you are stressed about not achieving an unrealistic one.